luca-commits/3DV-sdfdepth/depth_completion/README.md

 # Depth Completion Module

-The code in this folder was adapted from https://github.com/danishnazir/SemAttNet.
+All code in this folder was adapted from https://github.com/danishnazir/SemAttNet.

 ## Steps to generate the completed depths for the KITTI dataset: